 3D printed jigs and fixtures

-3D printed jigs and fixtures for assembly, setup, repeat work, and process improvement.
+3D printing jigs and custom 3D printed fixtures for assembly, setup, repeat work, and process improvement.

 Low-volume friendly You usually need one fixture or a handful of them, not a mass-production process.